 So you have an Instant Pot.
 Now what?
 Here I will give Instant Pot 101- a crash course in how to understand and use your Instant Pot.

-The Instant Pot isn’t nearly as simple or “instant” as you might think it is.
-In fact, they are pretty complicated and many folks never use half of the functions available.
 I’m going to try and answer a few of the most commonly asked Instant Pot questions and give you some basic Instant Pot guidelines.
 Feel free to leave me YOUR question in the comments section or scroll to the bottom to get Instant Pot How To Videos!

 What is the Instant Pot?